aimms/documentation/webui/widget-options.rst

 Next we illustrate this feature based on some concrete examples for various widgets.

 Suppose the data of a 2-dimensional parameter DailyNumberOfPassengers(i1,i2) is shown in a table widget, where i1 and i2 are alias indexes in a set Islands.
-One can declare the string parameter DailyNumberOfPassengers_Tooltips(i1,i2) and defined its HTML data as
+One can declare the string parameter DailyNumberOfPassengers_Tooltips(i1,i2) and defined its HTML data value as follows:

 .. image:: images/Def_Tooltip_DailyNumberOfPassengers.png
     :align: center